Skip to main content

 When set, Pulumi will invoke the type checker before running your program.
 This can be used to ensure your program is always type safe when running pulumi up without you having to remember to run a separate checking command beforehand.

 Pulumi SDKs also publish pre-release versions that include all the latest changes from the main development branch.
-If you would like to install a pre-release version, you can use the --pre flag with pip or the --allow-prereleases flag with poetry.
+If you would like to install a pre-release version, you can use the --pre flag with pip, the --allow-prereleases flag with poetry, or the --prerelease=allow flag with uv.
 For example:

 pip install --pre -r requirements.txt